koding/kdlearn/guides/upgrading-your-vm/index.md

 This guide will walk you through the process of upgrading the OS, Kernel and core packages on your Koding VM.

 We will walk through the following steps:
-1. upgrading the packages (strictly upgrade the current packages)
+1. Updating the packages (strictly update the current packages)
-2. upgrading the distribution/OS (install newly released packages)
+2. Updating the distribution/OS (install newly released packages)

 So depending on your need, you can do 1) or 2) or both.